Nilotic languages

-The Nilotic languages are a group of related languages spoken across a wide area between South Sudan and Tanzania by the Nilotic peoples.
+The Nilotic languages are languages spoken across wide areas between Egypt, Ethiopia, Sudan, South Sudan, Democratic Republic of Congo, Kenya, Uganda and Tanzania by the Nilotic peoples.

 Etymology

 The word Nilotic means of or relating to the Nile River or to the Nile region of Africa.
+The Nile River runs from Rwanda through various countries down to Egypt.

 Demographics

 Nilotic peoples, who are the native speakers of the languages, originally migrated from the Gezira area in Sudan.
-Nilotic language speakers live in parts of the Democratic Republic of the Congo, Ethiopia, Kenya, Sudan, South Sudan, Tanzania and Uganda.
+Nilotic language speakers live in parts of the Democratic Republic of the Congo, Ethiopia, Kenya, Egypt, Sudan, South Sudan, Tanzania and Uganda.

 Subdivisions

-According to linguist Joseph Greenberg, the language family is divided up into three subgroups:
+According to linguist Joseph Greenberg, the language family is divided into three subgroups: